-In the news this month, the British Liberal and Social Democrat parties merge to form the center-left Social and Liberal Democrats, who will later change their name to the Liberal Democrats.
+In the news this month, the British Liberal and Social Democrat parties merge to form the center-left Social and Liberal Democrats, which will later change their names to the Liberal Democrats.
 In the ongoing Iran-Contra scandal, Oliver North and John Poindexter are indicted for conspiracy to defraud the U.S. And there is a chain reaction of violence in Ireland: three unarmed IRA members planning to bomb a British military band are shot dead in Operation Flavius; their funeral is then attacked by UDA member Michael Stone; a pair of British corporals then accidentally drive into the funeral of an IRA member killed in that attack; believing the corporals to be another loyalist attack, attendees of the funeral pull the corporals from their car and kill them.

-And one of the most influential stories about the Joker–cited as an influence by, among others, Tim Burton, whose Batman movies are in turn a significant influence on Batman: The Animated Series–is published: The Killing Joke, written by the already legendary Alan Moore, art by Brian Bolland, color by John Higgins (later redone for reprints by Brian Bolland).
+And one of the most influential stories about the Joker–cited as an influence by, among others, Tim Burton, whose Batman movies are in turn a significant influence on Batman: The Animated Series–is published: The Killing Joke, written by Alan Moore, art by Brian Bolland, color by John Higgins (later redone for reprints by Brian Bolland).

 The first thing to acknowledge in regards to The Killing Joke is that “most influential” is not the same thing as “greatest.”
 As Bolland rather diplomatically puts it in the introduction he wrote for the comic’s reprint in DC Universe: The Stories of Alan Moore, “The end result wasn’t quite what I’d hoped.
 I don’t think it rates with some of the groundbreaking highlights of Alan’s career.
 There are things in the story I wouldn’t have done.”

 The most likely candidate for these “things” is the Joker’s brutal attack on Barbara Gordon.
 Its function in the story is to illustrate the Joker’s power to transgress the normal narrative rules of a superhero comic, in which fights take place between costumed heroes and villains.
 The Joker attacking Batgirl in the street or even her hideout is one thing; for him to attack Barbara Gordon, however, is against the unspoken rules of the conflict.
 Unfortunately, what it works out to be in practice is a pure fridging: a female comic book character is violently sexually assaulted, resulting in a permanent loss of her prior heroic status, purely for the sake of exploring the response of a male character, in this case her father.
 (That the comic is mildly ambiguous about what, if anything, the Joker did to her beyond shooting, stripping, and photographing her is beside the point; that is still sexual assault.
-That later writers came up with a new, and frankly far more interesting, heroic identity for her as the wheelchair-bound hacker and information broker Oracle is similarly beside the point; within the confines of this story, her ability to be Batgirl is destroyed by the Joker.)
+That later writers came up with a new, and frankly far more interesting, heroic identity for her as Oracle is similarly beside the point; within the confines of this story, her ability to be Batgirl is destroyed by the Joker.)

 One can, of course, make the argument that depiction is not endorsement; the Joker is, after all, a villain, so the fact that he performs vile acts is a natural part of his character.
 The problem is that the comic is no more interested in Barbara Gordon’s pain than he is; both use it solely as a mechanism to provoke a response in Commissioner Gordon.
 The comic is serving as the Joker’s accomplice, and thereby is complicit in his guilt.